deoshreyas/HTML-A-Frame-Experiment/README.md

 # HTML-A-Frame-Experiment

-A simple experiment with using the A-Frame library in HTML, CSS and JS
+A simple experiment with using the A-Frame library in HTML, CSS and JS.
+All the 3D Models used were custom built by me for the project.